HEADINGTON, OXFORD

 Because Thomas Whorwood had obtained his estates via his wife’s inheritance, Lady Whorwood (1590–1653) retained the Manors of Headington and Holton when her husband died in 1634.

-In the late 1640s during the Civil War, her house, Holton Park, served as Oliver Cromwell’s headquarters.
-The parish register of Holton Church shows that Henry Ireton married Cromwell’s daughter Bridget on 15 June 1646 "in the Lady Whorwood’s house in Holton".
+In the late 1640s during the Civil War, her house, Holton Park, served as Oliver Cromwell’s headquarters, and the parish register of Holton Church shows that on 15 June 1646 Cromwell’s daughter Bridget was married to Henry Ireton “in the Lady Whorwood’s house in Holton”.

-Ursula Whorwood kept the Manors of Headington and Holton for the rest of her life, but Brome was able to get his hands on his father’s estates in Sandwell, Staffordshire immediately, and he an Jane appear to have moved up there by the late 1630s.
+Ursula Whorwood kept the Manors of Headington and Holton for the rest of her life, but Brome was able to get his hands on his father’s estates in Sandwell, Staffordshire immediately.

-Brome was created Doctor of Civil Law at the University of Oxford in November 1642.
+Brome senior was created Doctor of Civil Law at the University of Oxford in November 1642.

 During the Civil War Jane stayed in the Oxford area while Brome was away on the continent, and by 1647 she had the courtier Sir Thomas Bendish as her lover.
 Anthony Wood describes Jane as "the most loyal person to King Charles in his miseries as any woman in England", and she is now believed to have been his mistress.
 For many years Jane lived apart from her husband "without any cause or leave by him given".